-Mr. Sheffield is a corporate director and serves on the boards of directors of Ontario Power Generation Inc., Canada Post Corporation and Velan Inc. Mr. Sheffield served as Chief Executive Officer of Sappi Fine Paper from 2001 until 2003.
+Mr. Sheffield is a corporate director and serves on the boards of directors of Ontario Power Generation Inc., Canada Post Corporation and Velan Inc. and served on the board of Corby Distilleries Limited until 2009.
+Mr. Sheffield served as Chief Executive Officer of Sappi Fine Paper from 2001 until 2003.
 With his knowledge of complex issues surrounding global companies and his understanding of what makes businesses work effectively and efficiently, Mr. Sheffield provides valuable insight to our board and offers particular expertise in labor relations, critical end user markets and board governance issues.
-He holds an MBA and a BSc, and is recognized as both a Governance Fellow and a Certified Professional Director by the National Association of

-Corporate Directors in the United States and the Institute of Corporate Directors in Canada.
+He holds an MBA and a BSc, and is recognized as both a Governance Fellow and a Certified Professional Director by the National Association of Corporate Directors in the United States and the Institute of Corporate Directors in Canada.

-Scott L. Thompson, age 53.
+Scott L. Thompson, age 54.
 Director since 2006.

-President and Chief Executive Officer, Chairman of the Board, Dollar Thrifty Automotive Group
+Former President and Chief Executive Officer, Chairman of the Board, Dollar Thrifty Automotive Group

-Mr. Thompson has been the President & CEO since 2008 and Chairman of the Board since December 2011 of Dollar Thrifty Automotive Group, a NYSE-listed company engaged in the rental car industry.
+Mr. Thompson was the President & CEO since 2008 and Chairman of the Board since 2011 of Dollar Thrifty Automotive Group, a NYSE-listed company engaged in the rental car industry, until its sale to Hertz Corporation in 2012.
 Mr. Thompson was a founder of Group 1 Automotive, Inc, a specialty retailer in the automotive retailing industry, where he served as the CFO and Treasurer from 1996 until 2004.
-Mr. Thompson also serves on the boards of directors of Dollar Thrifty Automotive Group and Conn's, Inc. Mr. Thompson is a Certified Public Accountant and is recognized as a Certified Professional Director in the United States by the National Association of Corporate Directors.
-As chief executive of Dollar Thrifty, Mr. Thompson successfully led that company through a financial turnaround and return to profitability.
+Mr. Thompson is a former member of the board of Dollar Thrifty Automotive Group and a current board member of Conn's, Inc. Mr. Thompson is a Certified Public Accountant and is recognized as a Certified Professional Director in the United States by the National Association of Corporate Directors.
+As chief executive of Dollar Thrifty, Mr. Thompson successfully led that company through a financial turnaround and subsequent sale to Hertz Corporation.
 Mr. Thompson's business experience, proven leadership and financial expertise have increased the effectiveness of our board.